Best places to stay in Brno

 2. Kralovo Pole

 Kralovo Pole stands out as one of the oldest and largest housing developments in the city and is yet another beautiful place to stay in Brno.
 A well connected place, this district in Brno is profuse with tunnels connecting the outer city ring road, the Zaboverska Street and the Svitavska radial route, making it one of the best and finest connected neighbourhoods.
-Though a little congested due to the excess infrastructure, shopping centres and the Vodova Sports Areas, this is one of the highly demanded places for accommodation simply for its luxurious living and the ‘city within city’ sort of working.
+Though a little congested due to the excess infrastructure, shopping centres and the Vodova Sports Areas, this is highly recommended as the best place for accommodation in Brno simply for its luxurious living and the ‘city within city’ sort of working.
 Some of the other things advocating your stay here include the Carthusian monastery on Bozetechova Street, acting as a standing epitome of beauty.

 Perceived as the smallest housing development in Brno, Medlanky is one of those postcard-perfect areas to stay in this Czech city.
 That been said, a large part of the neighbourhood is still not adequately constructed, with the north-western area still densely forested, but serving as a gorgeous epicentre of many cottages and gardens.
 Hence, the largest selling point of the neighbourhood is its inclination towards the natural setting and high quality of life.
 The general housing though is beautiful, can take a huge chunk of your savings!